top of page

 A Context Sensitive Public Involvement Plan (CSPIP) has been prepared to establish a structural decision-making process for problem definition.
 The Plan identifies strategies for making effective decisions, incorporating community input and environmental sensitivity, and ensuring safe and feasible solutions that address the project needs.
 The Plan includes a comprehensive public involvement plan (PIP), which is intended to ensure opportunities for meaningful input into the design process and for the Study Team to respond to concerns and suggestions.

-Once the Phase I-A/B study is completed and a preferred alternative(s) is determined, Phase I-C of the study process; the environmental documentation for the project, can begin.
+With the Phase I-A/B study completed and a preferred alternatives determined, Phase I-C of the study process; the environmental documentation for the project, has begin.
 It is assumed that the environmental documentation for this project will be a Categorical Exclusion (CE).
 This document will be circulated and reviewed by interested agencies, stakeholders, and the general public.
 Environmental concerns will be addressed as appropriate and mitigation measures developed to minimize impacts.
 The last step of Phase I-C will be FHWA approval of the CE.
 This approval by Federal Highway Administration (FHWA) will provide authorization for the release of federal funds for final design, Right-of-Way (R/W) acquisition, and construction of the project.

 Public Involvement Plan